Gehad Grisha: Refereeing career

-Grisha starting his officiating career in 2004 in the Egyptian Second Division before being promoted to the Egyptian Premier League in the next season.
+Grisha started his officiating career in 2004 in the Egyptian Second Division before being promoted to the Egyptian Premier League in the next season.
 His first match in the top flight as a referee was on 28 November 2005 between Ismaily and Asyut Cement, which ended as a 4–0 win for Ismaily.
 Grisha showed only two yellow cards during that match.

 He made his international debut on 4 June 2009, officiating a match between France U-21 and Qatar U-20 at the 2009 Toulon Tournament.

 He made his CAF debut on 28 February 2010, appearing at the 2010 CAF Champions League preliminary round second leg match between Al Ahly Benghazi and Djoliba; a match that ended goalless.
 One year later, on 1 October 2011 at the 2011 CAF Champions League, Grisha officiated the semi-final first leg match between Wydad Casablanca and Enyimba, which ended 1–0 for the Moroccan side.

 Grisha made his main international debut during the 2012 Africa Cup of Nations, officiating a group stage match between Ivory Coast and Burkina Faso as well as the third place match between Ghana and Mali.

 He was also selected to officiate at the 2013 Africa Cup of Nations, appearing as a fourth official in four matches and as main referee in one match.
 Following the tournament, Grisha became a member of the CAF Elite and was selected to appear at every Africa Cup of Nations tournament since 2013 alongside other CAF competitions.

 Grisha was selected to officiate the 2014 Egypt Cup Final on 19 July 2014 between Zamalek and Smouha at 30 June Stadium in Cairo.
 One red card and four yellow cards were shown during the match, which Zamalek won 1–0.

 Grisha served as a referee at the 2018 FIFA World Cup and officiated a match between England and Panama.
 Grisha was the first Egyptian referee to appear at the World Cup since 2006.

 On 14 August 2021, Grisha officiated his last Egyptian Premier League game, taking charge of a match involving Ismaily and league leaders Zamalek.
 One week later, Grisha took role of the video assistant referee at the 2020 Arab Club Champions Cup Final in Morocco (which was postponed for more than one year due to the COVID-19 pandemic) between Al Ittihad Jeddah of Saudi Arabia and Moroccan side Raja Casablanca.
-The following day, on 22 August 2021, Grisha announced his retirement although being eligible for one more year.
+The following day, on 22 August 2021, Grisha announced his retirement although he was eligible for one more year.